-The competition process begins in the Fall 2022 term with the announcement (in classes) of the public policy case competition.
-Several orientation sessions will be offered in the Fall months of 2022, during which the competition process will be outlined.
-This is a good time for students to decide on their teams of three.
+The Competition process begins in the Fall 2023 term, with the announcement (in classes) of the Public Policy Case Competition.
+Several orientation sessions will be offered throughout Fall 2023, during which the process will be outlined.
+This is a good time for students to decide on teams of three.
 Each team must include at least two participants who are taking/have taken a PGOV course.

-The policy issue for the 2022-23 competition will be outlined in greater detail at end of the Fall term.
-Work can then begin, whenever teams feel ready, although the pace will accelerate early in the Winter term.
+The policy issue for the 2023-24 competition will be outlined in greater detail toward the end of the Fall term.
+Work can then begin whenever teams feel ready, although the pace will accelerate early in the Winter term.

-From 4 January 2023 (the first day of Winter term), teams will have five weeks (four weekends) to draft, revise, and finalize their MCs.
-Submissions are due on Friday, 3 February 2023.
+From 8 January 2024 (the first week of the Winter term), teams will have four weeks (three weekends) to draft, revise, and finalize their MCs.
+Submissions are due on Friday, 2 February 2024.
 Early submission is welcome.

 A panel of judges will read and assess all submissions.
-The top three will be invited to make a verbal presentation before a public audience, supported by a slide deck.
+The top three will be invited to make a verbal presentation before a public audience, supported by a slide presentation.